Complete Guide to De Facto Relationships in Australia

 How long do two people need to live together to be considered in a de facto relationship?

 There is a common belief that a couple needs to live together for a set period of time to be considered in a de facto relationship.
-This is not necessarily true as a variety of factors can influence the status of a de facto relationship.

 However, it’s important to note that the Family Law Act will not usually apply unless the couple has been living together for at least two years or if there is a child of the relationship.

-So, can a de facto relationship exist if the couple is not living together?
+Can a de facto relationship exist if the couple is not living together?

 While we mentioned above that the Act doesn’t usually apply unless the couple has been living together for two years and the definition of a de facto relationship involves the couple living together on a genuine domestic basis, it’s important to understand that it doesn’t necessarily mean living together on a full-time basis.

 Living together on a genuine domestic basis can be applied in a more holistic manner and includes how the couple have merged their lives and if there is a mutual intention to share a life together.
-Factors such as living together half or less than half of the time, as well as the existence of a sexual relationship, financial dependence and parenting can all play a part.

 A couple that is simply dating causally for a long period of time is unlikely to be recognised as a de facto relationship.